A new sample of massive B-type contact binary candidates from the OGLE survey of the Magellanic Clouds: Construction of synthetic populations

-We assume that the mass, period and mass ratio limits for massive stars follow their parameter limits sampled by the VLT-FLAMES \citep{sana2013,dunstall2015} and TMBM \citep{almeida2015} surveys of 30~Doradus, and represent their complete initial range possible for all massive binaries.
-This bulk weight corresponding to the initial parameter range of massive binaries is given as W$_\textrm{massive binaries}$, and the bulk weight of either binary grid, denoted as W$_\textrm{Menon-grid}$ and W$_\textrm{Bonn-grid}$, is calculated based on the limits of their initial parameters:
+We assume a constant star formation rate and adopt a Salpeter initial mass function (IMF) for primary masses, along with flat distributions in log-period and mass ratio.
+For the initial parameter space encompassing all massive binaries, we consider the parameter limits sampled by the VLT-FLAMES \citep{sana2013,dunstall2015} and Tarantula Massive Binary Monitoring (TMBM) \citep{almeida2015} surveys of 30~Doradus, which are: initial primary masses \(6 \le M_1/M_\odot \le 90\), mass ratios \(0.275 \le q \le 1.0\), and orbital periods \(0.6 \le P_i\,\mathrm{d} \le 3162\).
+We denote the `bulk weight' corresponding to this initial parameter space of all massive binaries as W$_\textrm{massive binaries}$.
+Similarly, we determine the bulk weights of either model grid (Menon or Bonn) based on their initial parameter range:

+The coverage fraction of either grid, relative to the complete parameter space of massive binaries is: 8\% for the Menon grid and 45\% for the Bonn grid.
+The reason the sum of these fractions is not 1, is because neither grid extends to the complete mass and period range of massive stars.
+Regardless, our grids sufficiently cover the parameter space relevant for short-period MS systems that are studied in this work.